 Your portfolio is an important part of your financial planning since it’ll largely control your financial well-being when you’re retired.
 Hence, reassessing it is a significant part of your retirement planning.

-.
+Investment portfolios often get hit due to ups-and-downs of the market.
 However, few people keep track of this due to a passive approach to investing, and come to know when they’re about to retire - or worse, after they retire.

 Before you retire, you need to have a clear idea about your investments and if they are sufficient to provide you with the very income you need during retirement.